sagarbiophysics/Subtomo-tutorials/source/80S_insitu/ts_preprocess.rst

 ----------------

 The tilt series directory has been set up, but before we can examine it, we must first perform motion correction on the frames and assemble the motion corrected images into a stack.
-For this dataset, we will be using MotionCor2.
+For this dataset, we will be using Relion's implementation of MotionCor.

+1. Open ``tomoman_relion_motioncorr.param``.
-1. The tomolist parameters should already be correctly set.
+The tomolist parameters should already be correctly set.

 2. The TOMOMAN parameters field set parameters for how TOMOMAN runs.
 Most tasks have some ``force`` parameter, which tells TOMOMAN to repeat the task on tilt series that have already been processed.